What Is DNS and What Are the DNS Record Types?

 @ A 1h 123.123.123.123

-This basically says that when someone goes to their browser and types in your domain name without the www, it will resolve to your web hosting.
+This says that when someone goes to their browser and types in your domain name without the www, it will resolve to your web hosting.

 Example: